love2d-community/awesome-love2d/README.md

 * [adonaac's](https://github.com/adonaac/blog) - A blog by [adonaac](https://github.com/adonaac) with articles about game development using LÖVE
 * [Using Tiled Maps in LÖVE](http://lua.space/gamedev/using-tiled-maps-in-love) - An article about using maps created with Tiled in your LÖVE game
+* [Tutorial on making an Arkanoid-type game](https://github.com/noooway/love2d_arkanoid_tutorial/wiki) - A complete tutorial on how to make a breakout clone by nooowaay

 ## IDEs
 *Integrated Development Enviroments and text editor plugins*